-Make advance preparations to take actions for emergency workers, conforming to the Minister's guidelines.
+• Make advance preparations to take actions for emergency workers, conforming to the Minister's guidelines.

-Support the nuclear facility to make the required preparations for properly conducting long-term health care in emergency situations.
+- Support the nuclear facility to make the required preparations for properly conducting long-term health care in emergency situations. - (b) Post-accident actions to be taken by the employers

-Take actions for emergency workers, in accordance with the Minister's guidelines.
+• Take actions for emergency workers, in accordance with the Minister's guidelines.